From personal assistants to CEOs, there’s a wide range of people who can benefit from company credit cards.

-Business credit cards can also be linked to rewards programs, giving employers and employees the opportunity to earn points or frequent flyer miles for their spending.
-Additionally, business credit cards can provide a range of extras including liability insurance, spending reports and compatibility with popular accounting software programs such as Microsoft Excel.
+Business credit cards can also be linked to rewards programs, giving employers and employees the opportunity to earn cash back, points or frequent flyer miles for their spending.
+Additionally, business credit cards can provide a range of extra benefits, including liability insurance, spending reports and compatibility with popular accounting software programs such as Quickbooks or Microsoft Excel.

 Personal credit cards

-Employees may choose to use a personal credit card for their work expenses and the main benefit of this is that you can decide on the features that are most important to you.
+Employees may choose to use a personal credit card for their work expenses.
+The main benefit of this is that you can choose your own card.
 If you want to save money on spending, you may choose a low rate or a low fee option.
 If you want additional benefits, a rewards or frequent flyer card might suit your needs.
 Usually this is the best option for an employee card as you’ll get to earn rewards for business spending.

-If you use a personal credit card for work spending, you will also be responsible for keeping your account in order by submitting statements or expense reports to your employer in order to claim reimbursement for spending on your card.
+The downside of using a personal credit card for work spending is that you’ll be responsible for keeping your account in order by submitting statements or expense reports to your employer in order to claim reimbursement for spending on your card.
 Also, work-related purchases can put a strain on your utilization ratio, especially if a you have low credit limit.

 There could be annual fees and interest charges that your employer won’t cover.
-In some cases, you may be able to claim tax deductions for these costs, but you will have to prove that you only used the card for work expenses and that you were not reimbursed for what you claim.
+In some cases, you may be able to claim tax deductions for these costs, but you’ll have to prove that you only used the card for work expenses and that you weren’t reimbursed for what you claim.

 Comparing employee credit cards

-- Allows businesses to track and manage work-related payments for staff.
+- Allows businesses to track and manage work-related payments.